 During this unprecedented time due to the COVID-19 pandemic, our practice continues to provide compassionate care for all patients.
 We have taken careful steps to ensure both our main office and walk-in clinic offers a safe environment for in-person appointments by expanding our safety measures and adhering to federal and state executive orders and guidance.

 We are proud to annouce the arrival of Margaret “Maggie” Banks-Wilson, CRNP to Annapolis Internal Medicine!
 Maggie is a Family Nurse Practitioner with experience in providing Primary Care.
 She will be joining us mid-July and is accepting new patients.
 Please click on our “About”

 AIM is accepting new patients and can conduct your initial visit virtually.
-Most insurance companies are reimbursing these types of visits to be done remotely.
+Most insurance companies are allowing these types of visits to be done remotely.
 If you are in need of establishing care, but hesitant about coming into the office, contact us today and one of our staff members will be more than happy to assist you.